-While most Participating Loads are Pump Loads, There are two ways in which non-pumping Participating Load Resource3 can participate in the CAISO Markets:
+While most Participating Loads are Pump Loads, There are two ways in which non-pumping Participating Load Resource can participate in the CAISO Markets:

 1) To the extent that the non-pumping facility, such as a Demand Response Program (DRP) represents price sensitive Demand that has not executed a Participating Load Agreement, such Demand can be bid to procure at a price, using the ordinary Non-Participating Load Demand Bid in DAM.
 In this manner the non-pumping facility is represented in the shape of the Demand Bid submitted by the SC.
 This option does not use the PSHU model.
-If such Demand Response Program is Non-Participating Load, it is settled at the Default Load Aggregation Point (LAP) price.
+If such Demand

-3 Demand Response Programs (DRPs) are one example of non-pumping facilities that can submit Participating Demand bids.
+&lt;sup>3 Demand Response Programs (DRPs) are one example of non-pumping facilities that can submit Participating Demand bids,